blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Time Jump (6th)
 Casting Time: 1 minute
 Range: 30 feet
-Components: V, S, M(1 gem worth 500GP, which never existed after this spell is cast)
 Duration: Instantaneous
 You and up to five willing creatures in range are jolted backwards in time.
 You name a target time (ie "10 years ago", "year 400 of the dwarven empire").